actions-workshop/actions-workshop/docs/005-deployment-azure-simple.md

     ![Configure staging](images/005/approvers.png)

-4. (Optional) Explore other environment options such as **Wait timer** and **Deployment branches**.
+4. (Optional) Explore other environment options such as **Wait timers** and **Deployment branches**.
 The latter setting allows you to specify which branches can deploy to this environment.
 5. The next time you push code, the workflow will pause at the **Deploy to Staging** job and wait for manual approval before executing the subsequent job steps.

-## Cleaning Up

-To remove the resources in Azure created during this lab, follow the steps below:

-1. Navigate to the Azure portal.
-2. Click on **Azure Active Directory** and search for the service principal you created, then delete it.
-3. Locate the resource group, likely named something akin to `rg-octocollector-staging`, by clicking on **Resource groups**.
-4. Confirm that this is the resource group containing your container app.
-5. If everything looks correct, proceed to delete the resource group.

 ## Conclusion

-In this lab, you have learned how to:
+In this lab you learned:

-- 👏 Set up secure, secret-less authentication to Azure via OIDC.
+- 👏 Utilize [Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and [Actions variables](https://docs.github.com/en/actions/learn-github-actions/variables) to store sensitive information and/or configuration values, and understand their scopes.
 - 👏 Employ Infrastructure as Code to simplify deployments.
+- 👏 Use Actions to log into and deploy applications to Azure.
 - 👏 Set up an environment and designate approvers for best deployment practices.

 This marks the conclusion of our workshop.
 We hope you found it enlightening and had a ton of fun along the way!